jjackson19862017/WeddingBookingSystem/README.md

 ### 5th - Changed css location

 Originally I used a CDN link to bootstrap but then thought against it and just created a locally used bootstrap css file.
 Will cut down on bandwidth and everything is kept locally.

+### 6th - Created Admin Section

+Created the index, and included fontawesome files for later.
+I have also setup the navigation file, with a few things

+1. User Menu - for Adding and viewing all users
+2. Customer Menu - for adding and viewing all customers
+3. Wedding Menu - for creating wedding events and viewing all events so far
+4. Logged in User Menu - Changing their options and logging out.